ben-manes/gradle-versions-plugin/README.md

 bound a candidate: a `require` version is a floor resolution may rise above, a range included, and a `prefer` version only breaks a tie, so a plain `implementation("group:name:1.2.3")` is not bounded by this rule.

+The buildscript classpath is the exception.
+There a dynamic required version bounds the candidate, so a plugin declared as `version "[1.0, 2["` or `version "1.+"` is not offered 2.0, whether the version was written in the `plugins` block or came from a version catalog alias.
+Gradle flattens an alias to a bare required version on the marker it synthesizes, leaving the two forms identical, and a plugin has one declaration, so the interval is the version declared rather than a floor something else may push past.
+The version already resolved stays in bound, since a transitive requirement on a classpath can push the selection past the interval.

 A module declared without a version is additionally bound by the version a consumed platform sets for it, since the build cannot take that upgrade without